allegroai/clearml-docs/docs/guides/optimization/hyper-parameter-optimization/examples_hyperparam_opt.md

 <a class="tr_top_negative" name="strategy"></a>

-## Set the search strategy for optimization
+## Set the Search Strategy for Optimization

 A search strategy is required for the optimization, as well as a search strategy optimizer class to implement that strategy.